BatmanovSergey/root/README.md

 # instructions for configuring the virtual environment

+1. command to install the virtual environment: `python -m venv venv`
+2.